We must ensure zero casualty in cyclone Yaas: Goyal | Headlines

 Union minister for Ports, Shipping and Waterways Mansukh Mandaviya said coordination between different stakeholders is important in this situation.

-The meeting was attended by officials from IMD, representatives from state governments of West Bengal, Jharkhand, Andhra Pradesh and Odisha, besides senior industry members.
+The meeting was attended by officials from India Meteorological Department, representatives from state governments of West Bengal, Jharkhand, Andhra Pradesh and Odisha, besides senior industry members.

 A presentation was made on the cyclone track and intensity, districts/regions that may experience heavy rains, winds and storm surge, likely damage and measures to mitigate damage.
 Some of the issues raised in the meeting included ensuring the need for complete communication and power back-up, and stockpiling emergency materials.